18 top learning management systems for 2025

 1. Docebo

-The company also provides access to over 400 integrations through its marketplace, which simplifies single sign-on configuration and integration with HR information systems, conferencing systems and CRM software.
+The company also provides access to more than 400 integrations through its marketplace, which simplifies single sign-on configuration and integration with HR information systems, conferencing systems and CRM software.

 2. TalentLMS

-TalentLMS' implementation process is relatively quick, and the process for creating new courses is relatively easy.
-The software includes a library of pre-built courses as well, which speeds up the transition from signed contract to employees using the system.
+TalentLMS' implementation process is relatively quick, and the process for creating new courses is easy.
+The software includes a library of prebuilt courses as well, which speeds up the transition from signed contract to employees using the system.

 3. LearnUpon

-The LearnUpon LMS enables leaders to set up portals for each target audience, such as employees or partners, so leaders can customize the experience if desired.
-LearnUpon also includes an authoring tool that makes course development easier and supports common course file types.
+The LearnUpon LMS enables HR leaders to set up customized portals for each target audience, such as employees or partners.
+It also includes an authoring tool that makes course development easier and supports common course file types.

-LearnUpon works with several partners to simplify integration with third parties, including the learning experience platform (LXP) vendor Degreed.
+LearnUpon works with several partners to simplify integration with third parties, including the LXP vendor Degreed.

 4. Moodle

 Moodle is a free, open source system.
-That means companies can customize the system to meet their individual needs, and many developers work to improve the system.
-Companies download and install Moodle, which is unusual since most other LMSes are cloud-based.
+That means companies can customize it to meet their specific needs, and a community of developers works to improve the system.
+Companies download and install Moodle, which is unusual since most other LMSes run in the cloud.
 Companies that require help with installing, configuring and maintaining the system can hire Moodle specialists directly through the vendor or through Moodle's certified partner network.

 5. GyrusAim LMS

 Like many LMSes on the market, GyrusAim LMS supports both instructor-led and e-learning courses.
-It also supports many online conferencing applications, so instructors can offer live webinars to their users.
+It also supports numerous online conferencing applications, so instructors can offer live webinars.
 Instructors can register users through GyrusAim LMS, which is also the case for many other LMSes.

 GyrusAim LMS can track user skills and competencies for gap analysis and recommend courses for users through its AI.